kohandelramin/Web-Scraping-with-Scrapy-Library/README.md

 # Web Scraping with Scrapy Library

+**Before start scrap any Site, you should be sure of its "terms and Policy".**
+**You should not use a site that is illegal to scrap.**

 ## Using Scrapy Library

 for using this library you need to install it first: